-- If MC56 is in dedicated mode, command returns "+CME ERROR: phone busy". - ATD is used as a standard V.250 AT command, too.
+- If MC55i is in dedicated mode, command returns "+CME ERROR: phone busy". - ATD is used as a standard V.250 AT command, too. - When using the command on the second serial interface please see also Section 1.9.

 11.18 ATH Manual rejection of a network request for PDP context activation